 Applicants must pass all components of the PAT to continue to the next phase of testing, the Written Exam.
 To successfully pass the PAT, applicants must complete the following components.

-Complete a 1.5 mile run in under 13 minutes and 35 seconds
+Complete a 1.5 mile run in under 15 minutes

 Complete a 300 meter run in 70 seconds

 Failure to complete any component of the PAT will result in automatic disqualification and will end the applicants hiring process.
-Applicants will be able to reapply in the next exam cycle.
+Applicants may re-apply during the next exam cycle.